 Transcribe and distribute copies of the minutes to all registered adult leaders as soon as possible following the committee meeting to ensure members have time to follow up on action items.

-Provide electronic copy of meeting minutes to troop web master for posting on troop web site.
+Provide an electronic copy of meeting minutes to the troop webmaster for posting on the troop website.

 Send out committee meeting notices.

 Works with publicity coordinator